How to Make Alfredo Chicken Potato Casserole

 Diced chicken with garlic alfredo sauce in a pan, cooking on the stove.

-Step 10.
-Add to a baking pan, top with potatoes and shredded mozzarella cheese, and bake at 375 degrees for 15 minutes, or until the cheese is melted.
-Serve immediately.
+Step #10: Prepare the casserole – In a baking dish, add chicken and sauce, top with air-fried potatoes and shredded mozzarella, then bake at 375°F for 15 minutes or until cheese is melted.

 Storage & Reheating Tip: